 Lesson learned: HR&S is reluctant to offer training on scientific matters directly to researchers.
 The reason being that researcher seems to not understand or appreciate the effort behind when teachers outside the university provide trainings on scientific matter.
 They often take it for granted and may see it as reasonable to demand the training to be in a certain way, not reflecting of the conditions of the trainer or show their appreciation.
 They may request the training to be frequent.
 Often they come and go without informing their trainer about their absence.
 They often also request a certificate for having attended, also even if they did not attend much.
 Nor do researcher seems to understand effort behind providing research grants (or scientific equipment or IT support).
 Instead researchers ask for training to address seeking research grants and perceive it as a justified short-cut to have access to funds, instead of developing thorough scientific skills and compete on the international market for research grants.
 There is a savior mentality that researchers from Sub-Sahara Africa shall benefit from research grants that are more easy to access.
 This approach weakens the academic institutions in Sub-Sahara African countries and it does not at all make sense, as the competitions is about have bright ideas and being ambitious.
 One of the world´s most fair areas of competition.
 Even Professors at academic institutions in Sub-Sahara Africa is intensively requesting to have easy accessible research funding, special training, advanced scientific equipment and IT support.
 This mind-set will make other countries to look down of these countries, if the professors at the universities cannot compete in the area of bright ideas and ambitious efforts.
 This may even jeopardize other arenas such as the eligibility of Sub-Sahara African countries to OECD, where countries negotiates global trade conditions.

-Informed decision; i) network among technicians, ii) fundraising committee as mentioned elsewhere, iii) develop service & maintenance strategies.
+Informed decision: Link key stakeholders to the HR&S Laboratory management programme (FAST). i) network among technicians, ii) empower fundraising committees, iii) develop service & maintenance strategies.

-Testimony: “Some of us have been wondering and looking waiting higher authorities approvals on status of our labs and equipment but you have open our eyes and heart to network for solutions.Thankd n God bless you.”
+Testimony: “Some of us have been wondering and looking waiting for higher authorities approvals on status of our labs and equipment but you have open our eyes and heart to network for solutions.Thanks n God bless you.”

 Ideal Customer Hypothesis